Contracts and professional appointments

 Associate, Tim Hillier: "Bluewater suggests that any mention of the term 'discretion' is likely to attract further regulation from common law.
 A party always has the right to waive a condition precedent.
 Adding the discretionary element to this clause served only to undermine Bluewater’s position."

 Court of Session's reminder that it's tough to appeal an adjudicator's decision

 Director, Matt Molloy: "Even though Lady Smith's judgment [in Charles Henshaw & Sons Ltd v Steward & Shields Ltd] is mainly a restatement of existing principles, it is interesting because she sits in the Inner House...
 Just like south of the border, we seldom see appellate court decisions dealing with adjudication."

 Personal liability, contractual liability, tortious liability: what's the difference?

 Partner, Shy Jackson: "Can designers rest easy?
 The claim failed on the facts but the judgment does make a few suggestions as to when such liability could arise.
 The dividing line is perhaps not as clear as it could be."

 Ask questions, browse answers and share your knowledge.
 Read our scope and rules.

-- Can I include a 25 year product guarantee in a building contract?
+- Can I vary a deed using a simple contract?